-Join Adam Wilbert for an in-depth discussion in this video Defining today's date, part of Access 2013: Queries in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Defining today's date, part of Access 2013: Queries.

 So far we've taken a look at how to work with dates relative to each other or relative to a specific and static date range.
 Access provides a couple of additional functions that will allow us to define dates relative to today or relative to right now.
 This includes all of the queries that require a date range such as within the last 30 days or two weeks from today.
 In other words, dates for the specific relationship to the current date and time.
 The first part requires us to accurately define today’s date and time.
 In the next movie, we’ll take a look at how we can combine this with some of the additional functions, to perform some calculations to define time span.

 So let’s first start with creating a new query in design view.
 We’ll go to the create tab, and press query design.
 Here, I'm going to add in our employees table and say close.
 Now I'm not actually going to use any fields from the employees table.
 So I'm just going to come down here into the very first column, and I'm going to type in a function here.
 The function I want is called date.
 I'm just going to type in the word date, and an opening parenthesis, and a closing parenthesis.
 The date function does not require any arguments.
 So if I press Enter, you'll see that it finishes it off.
 Now Access apply this EXPR1 alias here at the beginning.